MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 PS> Import-AzRecoveryServicesAsrVaultSettingsFile
 ```

-Note that this feature is intended to be used interactively.
-Abbreviated forms of cmdlets don't work
+This feature is intended to be used interactively.
+Abbreviated forms of cmdlets don't work in
-in scripts.
-This is not intended to be a replacement for aliases.
+scripts.
+This feature is not a replacement for aliases.

 ## Breaking Changes